Japan's Daiichi Sankyo halts trials of existing drug for COVID-19 treatment

-Japan's Daiichi Sankyo Co (4568.T) said on Tuesday it was halting development of an existing drug for the treatment of COVID-19.
+TOKYO (Reuters) - Japan’s Daiichi Sankyo Co said on Tuesday it was halting development of an existing drug for the treatment of COVID-19.

 Daiichi Sankyo in March started a clinical trial in Japan of an inhaled form of nafamostat mesylate with COVID-19 patients.
 The company said in a statement it was discontinuing the trial without citing a reason.
 The Nikkei newspaper reported that there were safety concerns.